iclr2026-enlsp/iclr2026-enlsp.github.io/index.md

 <br />
 <h2 class="blackpar_title">Paper Submission Instructions</h2>
 <p>
-You are invited to submit your papers in our CMT submission portal <a href="https://cmt3.research.microsoft.com/ENLSP2024">(Link)</a>.
-All the submitted papers have to be anonymous for double-blind review.
-We expect each paper will be reviewed by at least three reviewers.
-The content of the paper (excluding the references and supplementary materials) should not be more than <b>8 pages for Long Papers</b> and <b>4 pages for Short Papers</b>, strictly following the NeurIPS template style <a href= "https://www.overleaf.com/latex/templates/neurips-2024/tpsbbrdqcmsh">(Link)</a>.
+You are invited to submit your papers in our OpenReview submission portal <a href="https://cmt3.research.microsoft.com/ENLSP2024">(Link)</a>.
+All submissions must be anonymous for double-blind review and adhere to the ICLR formatting guidelines.
+Each paper will be reviewed by at least three reviewers.
+Only original work not previously published at archival venues (e.g., ICLR, NeurIPS, ICML) will be considered, though preprints (e.g., arXiv) are allowed.
+Authors should clearly indicate all conflicts of interest upon submission.
+The content of the paper (excluding the references and supplementary materials) should not be more than <b>8 pages for Long Papers</b> and <b>4 pages for Short Papers</b>, strictly following the ICLR template style.
 <br />
 Authors can submit up to 100 MB of supplementary materials separately.
 Authors are highly encouraged to submit their codes for reproducibility purposes.
-According to the guideline of the NeurIPS workshops, already published papers are not encouraged for submission, but you are allowed to submit your ArXiv papers.
-Moreover, a work that is presented at the main NeurIPS conference should not appear in a workshop.
+According to the guideline of the ICLR workshops, already published papers are not encouraged for submission, but you are allowed to submit your ArXiv papers.
+Moreover, a work that is presented at the main ICLR conference should not appear in a workshop.
 Please make sure to indicate the complete list of conflict of interests for all the authors of your paper.
 To encourage higher quality submissions, our sponsors are offering the <b>Best Paper</b> and the <b>Best Poster</b> Awards to qualified outstanding original oral and poster presentations (upon nomination of the reviewers).
 Bear in mind that our workshop is not archival, but the accepted papers will be hosted on the workshop website.
 </p>

 <h2 class="blackpar_title">Demo Submission Instructions</h2>
 <p>
-You are invited to submit your demo proposals through our CMT submission portal <a href="https://cmt3.research.microsoft.com/ENLSP2024">(Link)</a>.
+You are invited to submit your demo proposals through our OpenReview submission portal.
 The demo track welcomes submissions showcasing <b>working systems, tools, visualizations, or APIs</b> related to <b>efficient reasoning and test-time compute</b> in NLP and Speech.
 Each submission should include a <b>technical report of up to 2 pages (PDF)</b> that describes the system, motivation, use case, technical approach, and relevance to the workshop topic.
 To effectively showcase how your demo works, please include at least one of the following (or more if available):
 <ul style="padding-left: 20px;">